 To fit both together, something in my life had to give.
 And it was my personal time.

 While some women relish in the idea and practice of self care, I look at my writing and business as my enjoyment.
 (And truly, they are both enjoyable and satisfying for me.)
 I forget about most TV or entertainment, and as an entrepreneur, I try to squeeze work into the random spots of my day.

-When other women are out at moms nights out or Bible studies, I’m either tending to my family, my home, or my business.
+When other women head to moms nights out or Bible studies, I’m either tending to my family, my home, or my business.
 That’s the life of a work-from-home mom.

 Yet as I’ve tried to juggle my own three-ring circus, I still sense that something’s not quite right.
 It’s all too much.

-I can try to balance family and business and home and homeschooling … and something will inevitably get short changed.
+I can attempt to balance family and business and home and homeschooling … and something will inevitably get short changed.
 It’s just the nature of real life.